ahmedabdelhameed/Convlstm_SM/README.md

 Generate-Sequences-ConvLSTM-Inclusive and Exclusive.ipynb: Contains the code for generating the SM every hour

-The Code.zip file contains the three files in one compressed archieve.
+The Code.zip file contains the same three files in one compressed archieve.